Christian Morton: New England Patriots

-Second stint with Falcons
+Atlanta Falcons (second stint)

 Morton spent the 2005 training camp with the Falcons before being waived on August 26, 2005.
 Atlanta re-signed Morton on September 15, 2005, and saw action in three games, including one start.
 He was released by the Falcons on November 30, 2005.

-Second stint with Redskins
+Washington Redskins (second stint)

 On December 16, the Washington Redskins signed Morton to the practice squad.
 The Redskins promoted Morton to the active roster on December 28, and Morton made his debut for the Redskins on January 1, 2006.

 Carolina Panthers

 Morton was signed mid-season in 2006 by the Carolina Panthers and saw action in seven games before being place on the injured reserve list with a hamstring injury on December 12, 2006.
 In those seven games he recorded 11 tackles, one interception, and one pass deflected.

 Tennessee Titans

 After spending the 2008 season out of football, Morton was signed by the Tennessee Titans on January 8, 2009.
 He was released on July 7, 2009.